Running for back pain can be part of a total program of back exercise treatment that can help with rehabilitation goals.

 Do not overdo it.
 If you push yourself to run long distances, you are actually being counterproductive.
 Long distance running actually deprives the muscles of oxygen and can cause leg cramping and spasms.
 It is better to keep the distance shorter and work on increasing the speed instead.

-I used to run a lot.
+I used to run often.
 I found that a run in the sand is a particularly good workout.
 Now, I prefer to walk.
 It is just my preference as an aging person.

 Running is an excellent exercise and one of the best ways to get in great shape and stay there.
 I know several regular runners that have found back pain relief during their daily jogs.
 If muscular back pain is your chief complaint, running for back pain might be part of your solution.